The correct frequency of cleanings depends on several factors:

 - If you have never had a cavity or experienced gum disease and are able to keep your teeth very clean, you may only need cleanings every year or two.
 The amount of people that fall into this category is small.

 Professional cleanings remove everything that doesn't belong on your teeth.
 This includes food particles, plaque, tartar and stains.
-Our registered dental hygienists will meticulously and comfortably clean your teeth, making them shine.
+Our registered s will meticulously and comfortably clean your teeth, making them shine.
 First, ultrasonic scalers are used to remove the bulk of the bacteria.
 These devices use high frequency sound waves and water to efficiently remove bacteria.
 We use the CAVITRON Prophy-Jet by DENTSPLY.
 Next, a detailed hand scaling will remove bacteria that is tightly bound or in difficult-to-reach areas.
-Our hygienists use precise hand scalers and curettes by Hu-Friedy.
+Our s use precise hand scalers and curettes by Hu-Friedy.
 Finally, your teeth will be polished and you can opt for a fluoride application.

 The cost of a cleaning depends on how much bacteria is present and how long it takes to remove.
 A single visit is required for those who brush and floss everyday, and who have had a cleaning in the previous 12 months.
 Multiple visits may be required for those who either do not brush and floss their teeth everyday or who have not had a cleaning for several years.
 Lifestyle factors such as diet and tobacco use may also create the need for additional cleaning appointments.